Jgeissler14/discover-document-clustering/README.md

 ### Execute Command

-CD to the working directory and run the following command to execute the script: "python app.py <num_top_words> <bow_flag>".
+CD to the working directory and run the following command to execute the script:

+    python3 app.py <num_top_words> <bow_flag>

 The script will execute and will extract the text from the files located in the "data" and "query" directories.

 ### Output